project-talan/tln-cli/docs/dotenv.md

 Let's go deeper into use cases.

 Hierachy bellow represents not very complex stucture, but this will be enought to demonstrate key features.
-`project1` and `projects` are stored in separate repositories.
+`project1` and `project2` are stored in separate repositories.
 At the right side of component, you can see list of environment variables defined at this level (by default they should be stored inside `.env.template` file)
 ```
  /
  └ company